jsx-eslint/eslint-plugin-react/docs/rules/jsx-wrap-multilines.md

-# Prevent missing parentheses around multiline JSX (jsx-wrap-multilines)
+# Prevent missing parentheses around multiline JSX (react/jsx-wrap-multilines)

 Wrapping multiline JSX in parentheses can improve readability and/or convenience.
 It optionally takes a second parameter in the form of an object, containing places to apply the rule.
 By default, `"declaration"`, `"assignment"`, `"return"`, and `"arrow"` syntax is checked, but these can be explicitly disabled.
 Any syntax type missing in the object will follow the default behavior (become enabled).